 Think you can't afford cosmetic dentistry to fix a chipped tooth or even up your smile?
 Think again.
 With teeth filing and contouring you can improve the appearance of your teeth without spending a fortune.

 Teeth reshaping involves removing a small amount of tooth enamel to fix minor aesthetic issues.
 It’s a quick, pain-free and cheap alternative to veneers which doesn’t cause lasting damage to teeth.

 So if you have chipped, fractured or uneven teeth that are making you self-conscious when you smile, keep reading to find out whether tooth contouring could work for you.
-We have information on what the process involves, what the risks are, and how much you can expect to pay for it in the US and the UK.
+We have information on what the process involves, what the risks are, and how much you can expect to pay for it in the UK.

 Table of contents